chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `duration` field is the duration of the cue in beats.

 The `stretchable` field is a boolean indicating if the cue can be stretched or not.

+The `repitchable` field is a boolean indicating if the cue can have its pitch changed.

 The `fileExtension` field is a string indicating the file extension.
 This is **ONLY** for backwards compatibility, and will print out a warning when used.